shrutiijainn11/Data-Structures-and-Algortithms/README.md

 ### 11. Quick Sort
 - **Purpose:** Sorts an array by partitioning it into elements less than and greater than a pivot.
 - **Method:**
-  - Select a pivot element.
-  - Rearrange the array so elements less than the pivot come before it, and those greater come after.